 I recovered my stolen computer using Prey Project software.
 Learn how to properly install & use this powerful free tracking program on your laptop.

-If you haven’t done so already, you need to download Prey Project immediately after reading this guide.
+If you haven’t done so already, you need to download Prey Project immediately.
 It’s a free computer tracking and recovery program that works around the world.

-But it needs to be set up correctly to work.
+But it must be set up correctly to work properly.

 My Personal Experience